 Official GRE Scores are WAIVED

-The GRE General Test and GRE Psychology Subject Test are waived for 2021 admissions and the foreseeable future.
-They will not be requested if not included in your application.
-Scores included in your application will be removed before the faculty review.
+The GRE General Test and GRE Psychology Subject Test are NOT required for admissions.
+Scores included in your application will be removed before the Admissions Committee review.